 Damage to the nerves in your spinal cord can cause pain because sensory and motor signals cannot pass through the lesion.

 This can cause the brain to misinterpret the stimuli that are getting through and overreact (i.e. the stimuli may be benign but your brain perceives it as pain).
 One example of this type of pain is neuropathic pain, which occurs below your level of injury.
 This kind of leg pain can range from tingling to sharp, shooting or burning sensations.

 Another result of nerve damage that can cause leg pain after spinal cord injury is spasticity (involuntary muscle contractions).

-Prolonged muscle contractions can make it difficult to move, which may cause you to walk with an abnormal gait and place too much pressure on certain joints.
+Prolonged muscle contractions can cause leg muscles to tighten and shorten, which in itself can be painful.
+Additionally, spasticity can make it difficult to move.
+This may cause you to walk with an abnormal gait or transfer on/off different surfaces with improper technique, and place too much pressure on certain joints.

 Spasticity can also result in jerky spasms, which can cause you to hit your leg on nearby surfaces.

 Being enthusiastic about rehabilitation and trying to be as active as possible after spinal cord injury is fantastic.